Placeholder-Software/Dissonance/docs/Platforms/Windows Desktop.md

 To run Dissonance on a Windows PC requires [Visual Studio 2019 Redist](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019).
 It's recommended that you package this with your application and install it as part of your install process.

-When distributing over Steam, you set is as a dependency of your app in the Redistributables menu on the Steamwork panel to have it automatically installed.
+## Steam

+If you are distributing your application through [Steam](https://store.steampowered.com/) you can set the redistributable as a dependency.
+It will be installed when the application is installed.
+This can be done through: `App Panel > Installation > Redistributables > Visual C++ Redist 2019`.